 You can change the default values for these parameters through the Tableau Bridge configuration file.

 Note: The client must be restarted for any changes made to the configuration file to take effect.

 On the computer where the client is installed, go to the Configuration folder in the My Tableau Bridge Repository.

-By default, the Configuration folder can be found here: C:\Users\jsmith\Documents\My Tableau Bridge Repository\Configuration.
+The default location of the Configuration folder is C:\Users\jsmith\Documents\My Tableau Bridge Repository\Configuration.

 Open the TabBridgeClientConfiguration.txt file.

 Next to loggerSettings, change the values for the following parameters:

 "maxBackupLogFileCount" : 40

 Save and close the file.

 Exit and then restart the client for the changes to take effect.
 The way you restart the client depends on whether the client is running in Application or Service mode.